Cardiopulmonary resuscitation (CPR)

 Cardiac arrest is a rare event in athletes.
 But the death of a young adult playing sport is very emotive and is high profile in the media.
 Recent figures suggest an incidence of up to 1 in 43,000.
 It is far more likely that a member of the crowd or team management will have a cardiac arrest than a player.

 Nevertheless, any unwitnessed or off the ball collapse should be regarded as a potential cardiac arrest.
-You will do little harm by wrongly starting CPR as the player will soon wake up or move to let you know he doesn’t like what you are doing and automated defibrillators are extremely accurate in knowing whether an electric shock is needed.
+You will do little harm by wrongly starting CPR as the player will soon wake up or move to let you know they do not like what you are doing and automated defibrillators are extremely accurate in knowing whether an electric shock is needed.
 If there is significant delay in commencing resuscitation, then brain damage or death can occur within a few minutes.

 Whilst cardiac arrests are a rare occurrence in sports people, they do happen